Houston Folk Art | Beer Can House & Art Car Museum

 - A sampling of the uses for aluminum include spacecraft, automobiles, cookware, paint, street light poles, doors and window casings, baseball bats, some coins and so much more.

-That quote could certainly be described to what eventually became known as the Beer Can House in Houston, Texas.
+That quote could easily describe what eventually became known as the Beer Can House in Houston, Texas.
 Click on the highlighted link to learn more.
-Obviously the Beer Can House can be viewed anytime from the exterior but if you wish to take a closer look inside and out, plan your visits on a weekend when it is open to the public.
+The Beer Can House can be viewed anytime from the exterior, but if you wish to take a closer look inside and out, plan your visits on a weekend when it is open to the public.

 Art Car Museum

-The map above also shows the location of the Art Car Museum in Houston.
-So if you enjoy viewing different types of folk art you just might want to make a day of it and enjoy seeing both locations.
+The Art Car Museum is located not far from the Beer Can House.
+So if you enjoy viewing different types of folk art, you might want to make a day of it and enjoy seeing both locations.
 This eclectic museum is open from Wednesday to Sunday.
+Its address is 140 Heights Boulevard, Houston, Texas 77007.

-Ever since the days when horses and buggies were replaced by the first automobiles, people have become enamored with the horse power under the hoods of those vehicles.
-In America the Model T cars became the first massed produced ones on the road which were created by the Ford Motor Company.
-Those early cars were not always reliable and the roads were not as good as they became in later years.
+Ever since the days when horses and buggies were replaced by the first automobiles, people have become enamored with the horsepower under the hoods of those vehicles.
+In America, the Model T cars became the first massed produced ones on the road which were created by the Ford Motor Company.
+Those old cars were not always reliable, and the streets were not as good as they became in later years.

-A funny story that relates back to the wedding journey of my husband’s grandparents in 1918 can be read here.
+Click here to read a funny story that relates to the wedding journey of my husband’s grandparents in 1918.
 It has to do with the road conditions and reliability of their “Old Henry Ford.”

 - In 1875 the State of Wisconsin offered a $10,000 reward to the first manufacturer of a vehicle replacing horses and buggies.
 An average speed of more than 5 miles per hour would have to be maintained over a 200-mile course.